baosystems/docker-dhis2/README.md

   wait for other hosts or file paths before proceeding.
 If none are provided, `wait` will exit with code 0 immediately and the container will proceed.
 If `WAIT_HOSTS` is not set and `DATABASE_HOST` is provided, `WAIT_HOSTS` will be set as `WAIT_HOSTS=${DATABASE_HOST}:${DATABASE_PORT:-5432}`.
+  Similarly, if Redis is enabled, the host and port will be added to `WAIT_HOSTS`.

 * If `FORCE_HEALTHCHECK_WAIT` is set to `1`, netcat will listen on port 8080 and respond to a single http request with "200 OK" and an empty body.
 This is to allow a new container to be marked as